airtoxin/nandlang/README.md

 A custom gate or component can be defined as follows:

+Indentation is used for visual clarity only.

 ```
 GATE START NOT
     IN in BIT
     OUT out BIT
     VAR nand NAND
     FROM in in1 TO nand i1
     FROM in in1 TO nand i2
     FROM nand o1 TO out out
 GATE END
 ```